-Sue Scheff is an Author, Parent Advocate, & Cyber Advocate who is concerned with:
+Sue Scheff is an Author, Parent Advocate, & Cyber Advocate

-Promoting awareness of cyberbullying and other online issues
+Parents helping parents & promoting awareness of cyberbullying and other online issues

 Founder and President of Parents’ Universal Resource Experts Inc. (P.U.R.E.™), Sue Scheff has been leveraging her personal experiences to help others through her organization since 2001.
 She is determined to save other parents from encountering the same challenges and issues she faced when searching for a safe, effective program for her own daughter during her troubled teen years.
 Sue Scheff established P.U.R.E.™ as an advocacy organization to educate parents about the schooling and program options available to pre-teens and teenagers experiencing behavioral problems.